GRE

 New answer posted

 Harvard University does not have a fixed minimum GRE score requirement for every course it offers.
-However, some of its popular programs, such as STEM programs like Engineering and Computer Science, have set minimum required scores in the Graduate Record Examination.
+Some of its popular programs, have set minimum required GRE scores.
+STEM programs like Engineering and Computer Science are some demanding courses at Harvard.

 New answer posted